hafizsyaqif/jackbdu.github.io/_posts/2018-01-31-getting-started-with-photoshop.md

 Alternatively, instead of creating a new document and importing an image, we can also open the image with Photoshop directly.
 However, since we need to have more than one images, we still need to go to File > Place Embeded...

 Multiple images will stay in different layers, and we can arrange the order by clicking and dragging on the names of the layers.
+We can also change the names of the layers by double-click on the layer name.

 ## Step 4: Learn the Workflow